Icinga/icingaweb2-module-director/doc/60-CLI.md

 ### Clone an existing object

-Use this command to clone a specific object
+Use this command to clone a specific object.

 #### Usage